Neverball/neverball-docs/Curve.md

 - **Solution 1**: Close your currently open map in Radiant, and then re-open it.
 This somehow “resets” the caching behavior, and you can correctly import your new curve.

 - **Solution 2**: Give each curve a unique filename upon creation.
-You might try a xx-1, xx-2 approach to naming the curves – that way, you know the order in which they were created, and can reload an older version of your curve, if you change your mind about your latest version.
+You might try a xx-1, xx-2 approach to naming the curves – that way, you know the order in which they were created, and can reload an older version of your curve if you change your mind about your latest version.

-Please be aware of this behavior when importing your curves, to avoid unnecessary confusion.
+Be aware of this behavior when importing your curves to avoid unnecessary confusion.